Download App

 How much weight loss does retatrutide cause?

-In the Phase 2 randomized controlled trial (Jastreboff et al., NEJM 2023, PMID 37366315), participants receiving retatrutide 17.5 mg/week achieved a mean body weight reduction of 24.2% at 48 weeks — the highest weight loss reported for any pharmacological agent in a Phase 2 obesity trial at the time of publication.
-The 12 mg/week group also achieved approximately 24.2%.
+In the Phase 2 randomized controlled trial (Jastreboff et al., NEJM 2023, PMID 37366315), participants receiving the maximum tested retatrutide dose of 12 mg/week achieved a mean body weight reduction of approximately 24.2% at 48 weeks.
 Lower doses produced progressively less weight loss: approximately 17.3% at 4 mg and 22.8% at 8 mg.

 Why does retatrutide agonize the glucagon receptor?